Fearing new virus wave, France refines end of lockdown plans

 The government is also looking at limiting the movements of older people, who are more susceptible to contracting the virus, and the government has made clear that people "will not live as before" after the lockdown ends.
 Companies have been told to encourage employees to continue working from home if they can, as this would limit the number of people using public transport.

 The government wants to ensure face masks are available to the public by the end of the lockdown, though it is unclear whether it will be compulsory to wear them.
-The government also aims to increase the number of tests to about 700,000 a week, from about 200,000 at the moment, Salomon said.
-It is also assessing whether those who test positive can then be isolated to break the transmission chain.
+The government also aims to increase the number of tests to about 700,000 a week from about 200,000 at the moment, Salomon said.
+It is also assessing whether those who test positive can then be isolated to break the chain of transmission.
 (Additional reporting by Myriam Rivet and Michel Rose; Editing by Nick McFie, Larry King and Timothy Heritage)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)